 C++ set begin

-C++ set begin function is used to return an iterator referring to the first element of the set container.
+The begin function in C++ set is employed to retrieve an iterator pointing to the initial element within the set data structure.

 Syntax